 We are a biopharmaceutical company focused on the \$54 billion market for cancer drugs.
-Our most advanced products are ActimabTM-A, an antibody-drug construct containing actinium 225 (Ac-225), currently in human clinical trials for acute myeloid leukemia (AML) and IomabTM-B, an antibody-drug construct containing iodine 131 (I-131), used in myeloconditioning for hematopoietic stem cells transplantation (HSCT) in various indications.
-Based on the successful Iomab-B End of Phase 2 (EOP-2) meeting and subsequent discussions with the U. S. Food and Drug Administration (FDA), the Company established an agreement on the path to a Biologics License Applications (BLA) submission which included a single pivotal Phase 3 clinical study design.
-The key clinical study design primary and secondary endpoints and study size were confirmed.
-Iomab-B is to be used in preparing patients for HSCT.
-The trial population in this two arm randomized controlled multicenter trial will be refractory AML patients over the age of 55.
-The trial size was set at 150 patients (75 patients per arm).
+Our most advanced products are Actimab[TM]-A, an antibody-drug construct containing actinium 225 (Ac-225), currently in human clinical trials for acute myeloid leukemia (AML) and Iomab[TM]-B, an antibody-drug construct containing iodine 131 (I-131), used in myeloconditioning for hematopoietic stem cells transplantation (HSCT) in various indications.
+The Company is currently designing a trial which the Company intends to submit for registration approval in HSCT in the settings of refractory and relapsed acute myeloid leukemia in older patients.
 The Company is developing its cancer drugs using its expertise in radioimmunotherapy.
 In addition, the Ac-225 based drugs development relies on the patented Alpha Particle Immunotherapy Technology (APIT) platform technology co-developed with Memorial Sloan Kettering Cancer Center (MSKCC), whose indirect subsidiary, Actinium Holdings Ltd., is a significant stockholder of the Company.
 The APIT technology couples monoclonal antibodies (mAb) with extremely potent but comparatively safe alpha particle emitting radioactive isotopes, in particular actinium 225 and bismuth 213.
 The final drug construct is designed to specifically target and kill cancer cells while minimizing side effects.
-The Company intends to develop a number of products for different types of cancer and derive revenue from partnering relationships with large pharmaceutical companies and/or direct sales of its products in specialty markets in the United States.
+The Company intends to develop a number of products for different types of cancer and derive revenue from partnering relationships with large pharmaceutical companies and/or direct sales of its products in specialty markets in the U.S.